nathanielburman/spell-transformation-black-spaghetti-monster/README.md

 # spell-transformation-black-spaghetti-monster
-A description of the black spaghetti monster from the science parody religion.
+A description of the black spaghetti monster from my parody of the science parody religion.

 "Lots of Spaghetti"!